-The automated scaling listener mechanism is a service agent that monitors and keeps track of communication between cloud service consumers and cloud services for load balancing purposes.
-This automated scaling listener resides within the cloud, typically near the firewall, from where it automatically tracks load status information.
+The automated scaling listener mechanism is a service agent that monitors and tracks communications between cloud service consumers and cloud services for dynamic scaling purposes.
+Automated scaling listeners are deployed within the cloud, typically near the firewall, from where they automatically track workload status information.

-Automated scaling listeners can provide different types of responses to load fluctuation conditions, for example:
+Automated scaling listeners can provide different types of responses to workload fluctuation conditions, such as:

-- The automated scaling listener can automatically scale out or scale in IT resources based on parameters previously defined by the cloud consumer (commonly referred to as auto-scaling).
+- Automatically scaling IT resources out or in based on parameters previously defined by the cloud consumer (commonly referred to as auto-scaling).

-Note that different cloud provider vendors have different names for service agents acting as automated scaling listeners.
+Different cloud provider vendors have different names for service agents that act as automated scaling listeners.

 Figure 1 - Three cloud service consumers attempt to access one cloud service simultaneously (1).
 The automated scaling listener scales out and initiates the creation of three redundant instances of the service (2).
 A fourth cloud service consumer attempts to use the cloud service (3).
-Programmed to allow up to only three instances of the cloud service, the automated scaling listener rejects the fourth attempt and notifies the cloud service consumer that the requested load limit has been exceeded (4).
-The cloud consumer accesses the remote administration environment to adjust the provisioning setup and increase the redundant instance limit (5).
+Programmed to allow up to only three instances of the cloud service, the automated scaling listener rejects the fourth attempt and notifies the cloud consumer that the requested workload limit has been exceeded (4).
+The cloud consumer's cloud resource administrator accesses the remote administration environment to adjust the provisioning setup and increase the redundant instance limit (5).